All Episodes

 Here's some good news.

-Uh back in 2016 or so, I was just talking all the time about Generation 4 nuclear power and how it was coming.
+Back in 2016 or so, I was just talking all the time about Generation 4 nuclear power and how it was coming.

-Finally, eight, 10 years later.
+It's here, finally, eight, ten years later.

-Uh there's a first, I think it's the first Gen 4 reactor.
+There's a first, I think it's the first Gen 4 reactor.

-It's molten salt, used as both a coolant and a fuel.
+It's molten salt used as both a coolant and a fuel.

-So it looks like this technology is now well understood, and the plan is that if they can build this in a factory, so they're trying to make a small, easy to build, won't melt down, won't meltdown is the important part, won't melt down.
+And the plan is that if they can build this in a factory, so they're trying to make a small, easy to build, won't melt down, won't melt down is the important part, won't melt down.

 It can't.

-Um, so it won't melt down and will be built in mass production in factories.
+So it won't melt down and will be built in mass production in factories.

 So they would build the components and then ship them out to the site, which would be way less expensive.

-But I feel like we're at Gen 4.
+But I feel like we're at gen 4.

 I think we got there, people, if you were waiting for it.

-Well, I guess last night while I was sleeping, the internet broke, uh, except for X. So I guess the problem was with Amazon's AWS cloud service that affects a lot of the big services.
+Well, I guess last night while I was sleeping, the internet broke, except for X. So I guess the problem was with Amazon's AWS cloud service that affects a lot of the big services.

-So they had one failure point at Amazon, and it broke the entire internet, except for X, because I guess uh Musk has his own his own uh secured internet, so everything went down except X, which is scary, but at the same time, isn't it nice to know that X didn't go down?
+So everything went down except X, which is scary, but at the same time, isn't it nice to know that X didn't go down?

 Because you can do almost everything there.

-You can message pretty soon you'll be able to send money.
+You can message pretty soon, you'll be able to send money.

 Can't send money yet on X, but you will.

-I mean, uh he's already applied for it, that's gonna happen.
+I mean, he's already applied for it.

 So yet again, another service that Elon Musk provides to the world.

-I mean, just it's crazy.
+I mean, it's crazy.

 It's crazy how much he's done for the world and how much he probably will do because he's still young.